 Prospective students are encouraged to contact the U.S. Office of Veterans Affairs (VA) and request a COE early in the application process.
 The average time for the VA to process education claims is 30 days.
 Once the VA has verified eligibility, the COE will be mailed to the student.

 The COE can be obtained from the VA from the following two options:

 - Application for Educational Benefits VA Form 22-1990

 - Go to the GI Bill® website and select the Apply for Benefits link for the online application.
-Select the submit button to submit the completed form electronically.

 - A monthly housing allowance paid to the student equal to:

 - The basic allowance for housing (BAH) tied to their eligibility percentage, and their rate of pursuit, payable for the zip code of the institution (94901), or training site as applicable.

 - One-half the BAH national average for students training solely by distance learning.